skip to content

 Good behaviour bonds

-If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise bond to be of good behaviour for such period as the court thinks fit, usually between six months and three years [Sentencing Act 2017 (SA) ss 96 and 97].
+If a court considers that there are good reasons, it may order the release of a defendant on the defendant's entering into a promise or bond to be of good behaviour for such period as the court thinks fit, usually between 6 months and 3 years [Sentencing Act 2017 (SA) ss 96 and 97].

 A good behaviour bond can be ordered:

-• where a court has imposed a sentence of imprisonment, which is suspended on the condition that the defendant enter into a good behaviour bond [s 96(1)]; or
+• where a court has imposed a sentence of imprisonment which is suspended (either partially or completely) on the condition that the defendant enter into a good behaviour bond [s 96(1)]; or

 • where a court has discharged the defendant (with or without recording a conviction) without further penalty, on the condition that the defendant enter into a good behaviour bond [s 97(1)].